Free curves and fundamental groups: Existence of free curves

 \subsection{Finding starting curves}

 In order to apply Theorem \ref{theo:positivetofree}, we must find ``positive'' curves in the smooth locus of Fano varieties.

-\begin{proposition} Let $(X,\Delta)$ be a normal projective variety of dimension $n$ over an algebraically closed field of arbitrary characteristic.
+\begin{proposition} Let $X$ be a normal projective variety of dimension $n$ over an algebraically closed field $k$.
 Suppose there is an ample Cartier divisor $H$ such that $\mu^{min}_{H^{n-1}}(T_{X}) > 0$.
-Then there is a curve $s:C \to X$ whose image is contained in the smooth locus of $X$ that satisfies $\mu^{min}(s^{*}T_{X}) > 0$. \end{proposition}
+Then there is a curve $s:C \to X$ whose image is contained in the smooth locus of $X$ such that $s^{*}T_{X}$ is ample. \end{proposition}